-As far as inflatable kayaks go, the Intex is pretty easy to set up.
-It only has two compartments (the floor and the hull/sides) and the seats which are quick.
-It also comes with a handy little measuring gauge to help you easily tell when the kayak is full enough, rather than requesting a specific PSI with no way to measure it, as is common in many other kayaks like our Editors' Choice, the Advanced Elements AdvancedFrame, and our Best Buy award winner, the Sevylor K5 Quikpak.
-When you're done with your water adventure, it's very easy to dry the Intex with a towel — no having to wait in the sun for hours while some fabric hull dries out slowly.
-The Intex is made of a single layer of waterproof fabric.
-The whole Challenger K2 easily fits back into its oversized stuff sack as well, including all its components like the paddles and pump.
+As far as inflatable kayaks go, the Challenger is pretty easy to set up.
+It only has two compartments (the floor and the hull/sides) and the seats that require inflating.
+It also comes with a handy measuring gauge to help you tell when the kayak is properly inflated.
+When you're done with your water adventure, it's very easy to dry the Challenger with a towel — no having to wait in the sun for hours while fabric dries out; this boat is made of a single layer of waterproof fabric.
+The whole kayak easily fits back into its oversized stuff sack as well, including all its components like the paddles and pump.

-As much as we appreciate having a complete set up from the get-go with the Intex Challenger, we quickly discovered how much of a pain the included pump is.
-It's very small which makes it not only inefficient but also literally painful to use.
-You either end up bent all the way to the ground to use the pump holding it with a foot, or you get an intense arm workout as you accordion your way to a full kayak.
-This pump was one of our least favorite things about this model, though finding a different pump to fit the same valves is a cinch, so it was a short-lived complaint.
-Though the directions for inflating/deflating the Intex are laughable at best, it's truly an easy kayak to figure out even without written instructions.
-And while we appreciate the ease of the included kayak fullness gauge, it was so small and completely transparent that it was almost instantly lost in the sand.
-We also are grateful that Intex provided such a large storage sack for this kayak ensemble, as the rolling up process of the kayak tends to block the air valves, trapping air inside and making it challenging to flatten this boat completely.
-Aside from having a pretty ineffective pump, the Challenger K2 is a relatively easy, straightforward watercraft to inflate.
+As much as we appreciate having a complete setup from the get-go with the Challenger, we quickly discovered how much of a pain the included pump is.
+It's very small (read: not efficient) and nowhere near ergonomic.
+This pump was one of our least favorite things about this model, though finding a different pump to fit the valves is easy if you don't mind the added expense.
+The directions for inflating/deflating the Challenger are laughable at best, but it's truly an easy kayak to figure out even without written instructions.
+And while we appreciate the ease of the included fullness gauge, it is very small and completely transparent, making it easy to quickly lose in the sand.

-As a tandem kayak, you're unlikely to ever want to carry the Intex Challenger farther than you have to.
-Yet despite its size, this kayak retains a reasonable amount of portability.
-The duffle it comes in has plenty of space not only for its contents (boat, paddles, and pump) but with a bit of forethought can also accommodate a life vest or two!
-The Intex folds up into a pretty easy shape to store and we feel isn't too much to stuff into the back of a closet for the winter.
-The paddles are also light, and weighing in at 33 lbs 3 oz total, the Intex is the lightest tandem kayak we tested.
-And if you're carrying just the boat itself (without paddles or pump), you're only responsible for just over 27 lbs of watercraft.
+Like most tandem kayaks, you're unlikely ever to want to carry the Challenger farther than you have to.
+Yet, despite its size, this kayak retains a reasonable amount of portability.
+The duffel it comes in has plenty of space not only for its contents (boat, paddles, and pump) but with a bit of forethought, a life vest or two as well.
+The Challenger folds up into a pretty easy shape to store at the back of a closet for the winter.
+The paddles are also light, and weighing in at 33 pounds 3 ounces total, this is one of the lightest tandem boats we tested.
+If you're carrying just the boat itself (without paddles or pump), you're only responsible for just over 27 pounds of watercraft.
 Additionally, if you decide to inflate the boat at your car and walk it down to the water fully set up, it comes with ropes along the bow and stern to quickly pick it up and go.

-One of our least favorite ways to carry something heavy and awkwardly shaped is by carrying it entirely on one side of our bodies.
-With the duffle carry of the Intex, that's exactly what you'll end up doing.
-Despite being the lightest of the three tandem models we tested, lugging over 30 lbs of anything in a duffel bag with no shoulder strap and thin handles is not our idea of fun.
-And to top it off, the Intex has a pretty low capacity — just 400lbs allotted for two people and whatever else you'd planned to bring with on your adventure (dogs? food? water? gear?).
-Comparatively, the smaller (but heavier) Sea Eagle has a 500lb capacity and the decked out Aquaglide Columbia XP Tandem XL can carry up to 600lbs!
-But if you're sending the kids out to play for an afternoon, this may not matter so much to you.
+However, one of our least favorite ways to carry something heavy and awkwardly shaped is by carrying it entirely on one side of the body.
+With the duffel carry of the Challenger, that's exactly what you'll end up doing.
+Despite being one of the lightest tandem models we tested, lugging over 30 pounds of anything in a duffel bag with no shoulder strap and thin handles is not overly fun.
+And to top it off, the Challenger has a pretty low capacity — just 400 pounds allotted for two people and whatever else you plan to bring with you on your adventure (food, water, gear, etc.).
+But if you're sending the kids out to play for an afternoon, the weight capacity may be just fine.
 And if you can get them to carry it, even better!

-The durability of the Intex Challenger K2 was by far the least impressive thing about it.
-We had a hard time finding any good aspects of this boat's durability.
+The durability of the Challenger K2 is the least impressive thing about it.
 It survived having a very small, mellow dog riding on the bow, but we're not confident it would have done so well with a more excitable canine.
-Probably the least inspiring part of this kayak is how literally on the first inflation of the hull a large bulge appeared along one side in the middle, despite our testers carefully using the included gauge to get the proper amount of air.
-This bulge not only continued to grow through successive uses but also spread to the other side of the kayak, making the entire craft wider and unseemly.
+Probably the least inspiring part of this kayak is how, on our first inflation of the hull, a large bulge appeared along one side in the middle, despite our testers carefully using the included gauge to get the proper amount of air.
+This bulge not only continued to grow through successive uses but also spread to the other side of the kayak, making the entire craft wider.

-Constructed of only a 30-gauge PVC vinyl, this tandem feels like a short step from your average pool floatie.
+Constructed of only a 30 gauge PVC vinyl, this tandem feels like a short step from your average pool floaties.
 It does come with repair patches, though these patches are small and self-adhesive (like a sticker) rather than having a separate, stronger glue to hold them on.
 However, as much as we used this boat, we never actually had to patch it.

 Another aspect of this boat that worried us is that there are only two compartments that hold air.
 This is awesome when you're setting up and taking down the boat, as it saves time and effort.
-But if your hull popped while you were out on the water, you'd only have the floor (and seats) left to keep you afloat.
-Those aren't our favorite odds, and we recommend bringing (and preferably wearing) one life jacket for each passenger on any boat, especially this one.
-At the end of the day, the shockingly low durability of the Intex Challenger K2 is what kept it from being a good combo of performance and price.
-But if you're just looking for something for a weekend or a season, the Intex still might be in your wheelhouse — just don't expect anything miraculous from it.
+But if your hull pops while you are out on the water, you'll only have the floor (and seats) left to keep you afloat.
+Those aren't our favorite odds, and we recommend bringing (and wearing) one life jacket for each passenger on any boat, especially this one.
+At the end of the day, the shockingly low durability of the Challenger K2 is what keeps it from being a good combo of performance and price.
+But if you're just looking for something for a weekend or a season, this still might be in your wheelhouse — just don't expect anything miraculous from it.

 Are you a serious kayaker but want to downsize your craft to something you can stuff in a trunk or closet by breaking into the world of inflatable kayaks?
-The Intex Challenger is not the boat for you.
+The Intex Challenger K2 is not the boat for you.
 Have you only been kayaking that one time on vacation and always wanted to be able to do it more but didn't want to spend the big bucks on a serious kayak?
-The Intex may be just your speed.
-A decently lake-worthy boat, the Intex Challenger K2 is an inexpensive total set up that provides just the right amount of access and fun for the not-so-serious kayaker.
-Easy to roll up and throw in the van when you take the kids up to the lake and small enough to stuff on a shelf in the garage when you're not using it.
-It's not the boat to last you a lifetime, but it might be the right boat to help you make the memories of a lifetime!
+The Challenger may be just your speed.
+A decently lake-worthy boat, it's an inexpensive total package that provides just the right amount of access and fun for the not-so-serious kayaker.
+It is easy to roll up and throw in the van when you take the kids up to the lake and small enough to stuff on a shelf in the garage when you're not using it.
+It's not the boat to last you a lifetime, but it might be the right boat to help you make some good summer memories.